 This knotted, painful response occurs when we believe our self-critical thoughts are real.
 Unexamined, they can become an uncontested life narrative, something barely perceived because the thoughts are so ingrained and habitual, as regular and unnoticed as a steadily beating heart or the oxygen we breathe.
 Analyzing the conditioned roots of these patterns may help us understand them better, but that alone rarely frees us from their grip.
-One of the most effective antidotes is mindfulness practice, strengthened and honed through daily meditation, which begins to act as flame to paper, burning away these habitual narratives on contact.
+One of the most effective antidotes is mindful awareness practices, strengthened and honed through daily meditation, which begins to act as flame to paper, at times strong enough to burn away these habitual narratives on contact.

 For over a decade in my teens and 20′s I was in a chronic state of clinical depression.
-Some people, including myself , are prone to depression, and it can become a well so deep that finding a way out seems impossible.
-During this time I made my home in the pit of unrelenting depression, accustoming myself to the murky ways of unexamined grief and loneliness, never seeing them mindfully.
-Finally after of years of depression as a way of life, a crisis brought me to a point of desperation and I began committed meditation practice.
+Some people, including myself , are prone to depression, and it can become a hole so deep that finding a way out seems impossible.
+During this time I lived in a well of unrelenting depression, drowning in the murky waters of unexamined grief and loneliness, never able to see them mindfully.
+Finally after of years of living in depression as a way of life, a crisis brought me to a point of desperation and I began committed meditation practice.

-Initially during my meditation I experienced a flood of sadness and grief, staying present in the midst of strong emotion that I had ignored for years.
+Initially during my meditation I experienced a flood of sadness and grief, staying present in the midst of strong emotion that I had tried to ignore for years.
 This was a great relief to me as it finally liberated me from my attempts to repress or escape the pain.

-Gradually my grief was released and my chronic depression lifted.
-But awareness of my habitual self criticism wasn’t yet strong; all too often a flood of negative thoughts were unleashed with seemingly minimal cause and I’d be tangled for days in a knot of painful self denigration.
+Gradually, through this process of mindful, compassionate awareness, my grief was released and my chronic depression lifted.
+But awareness of my habitual self criticism wasn’t yet strong; all too often a flood of negative thoughts were unleashed with seemingly minimal cause and I’d be tangled for days in a knot of self denigration.
 Trapped in the illusion that my thoughts were real, I’d find myself teetering at the brink of that old, familiar depression.

 As my practice grew stronger, I could often see self-critical thoughts at their very arising, before they threw me into anxiety or emotional upset.
-At other times I might get sucked in a little before waking up.
-But at any point along the way, my willingness to make mindful contact with the tangle of thought/emotion has grown into the very flame that burns the suffering away.
-This is the mind of awareness and insight that we all share, the mind that sees thoughts for what they are – transient and eternally passing away.
+At other times I might get sucked in for a while before waking up.
+But at any point along the way, my willingness to make mindful, compassionate contact with the tangle of thought/emotion grew into the very flame that burned the suffering away.
+This is the mind of awareness and insight that we all share, the mind that sees thoughts for what they are – transient, and eternally passing away.